Introduction to Django Middleware

 Below are the key points on the working of middleware in Django,

-- The order in which the middleware components are declared is very important.
+- The order of declaration for the middleware components is significant.

 - The middleware classes get executed twice in the request/response lifecycle.